petedejoy/documentation/v2/apache_airflow/tutorial/monitoring.md

 This method is best when you want to selectively email users who may be dependent on the outcome of workflows.
 Like most things in Airflow there a some options of how you can accomplish this task.

 #### Email in Default Args
-When defining a DAG, many will often choose to define a set of default arguments (default_args), which will then be passed to every task in your workflow.
-A subset of these default_args are specific to emailing on retries and failures.
+Most DAGs will be defined with a set of default arguments (default_args) that are passed to every task instance in your workflow.
+You can include parameters about email alerts on retries and failures in these arguments.

 * ```email```
   - A string representation of an email or a list of emails